EwertonMendes/digimon-ng/README.md

-# DigiAngular
+# Digimon NG

-Welcome to DigiAngular!
+Welcome to Digimon NG!
 This project is an Angular application designed to manage and display information about Digimon.
 It showcases advanced Angular features, state management, animations, and more.

 ## Table of Contents